-Nijo Castle is one of the must see spots on our Kyoto list.
-We were really surprised to hear several visitors to the city say they weren’t going because there’s ‘no point when there’s no castle’.
+Nijo Castle is one of the must-see spots on our Kyoto list.
+We were really surprised to hear several visitors to the city say they weren’t going because there’s ‘no point when there is no castle.
 It is true that the main tower of Nijo castle burned down centuries ago but there are still plenty of other reasons to visit.

 Table of Contents

 The castle was established in 1601 when Tokugawa Ieyasu decreed that the feudal lords of western Japan must contribute to its construction.
 Ieyasu was an important figure in Japanese history as the first Shogun and founder of the Tokugawa shogunate that fundamentally ruled the country from 1600 – 1868.
 The Ninomaru Palace in the outer circle of defence was built first as the residence and offices of the shogunate.

 The 5 story castle tower and Honmaru palace in the interior circle of defence was completed in 1626 during the time of his grandson Tokugawa Iemitsu.
 While the Tokugawa shoguns continued to treat Edo (Tokyo) as the capital, the Imperial Palace at the time was in Kyoto so the shogunate kept this impressive residence nearby.

 In August 1750 a lightning strike hit the castle tower, the resulting fire burned it to the stone foundations.
 Disaster struck again in 1788 when a great fire swept Kyoto, it claimed the Honmaru Palace.
 Neither the castle or the palace were ever rebuilt.

 In 1893 the palace of the Katsura Imperial family was relocated to the site from the Kyoto Gosho palace to become the new Honmaru Palace.
 The beautiful Honmaru gardens were also created at this time.
 The precursor of this change from a shogunate palace to an imperial one was the return to imperial rule in 1868.